Robinhood Paper Trading

 Robinhood’s Trading Tools

 So where do Robinhood traders submit orders?
-On the broker’s mobile app, which is compatible with Apple and Android devices.
-Charting on the app is rather simple.
-Line is the only format available for a graph,
+They can trade on the broker’s mobile app, which works with Apple and Android devices, and on Robinhood Legend.
+Charting on the app is no longer limited to a basic line graph,

 Robinhood does have a mobile app for Apple Watch, and trades can be entered on it.
 The platform can be used to submit limit and market orders for any stock or ETF.
 The broker recently added stop limit, stop loss, and GTC orders to the platform’s capability.
 Robinhood released an app for Android watches.